Japan makes arrests on bribery suspicions in Tokyo Olympics - WHIZ News

 Japanese media reports said Takahashi denied wrongdoing, stressing he was paid for consulting services.

-Tokyo played host to the Tokyo Games with much fanfare, as well as criticism, in summer 2021.
-The event was postponed for a year and held with no public ticket sales because of the coronavirus pandemic.
+Tokyo hosted the Tokyo Games with much fanfare, as well as criticism, in summer 2021.
+The event was postponed by a year and held with no public ticket sales because of the coronavirus pandemic.

-That came as a disappointment, as the Games were supposed to have drummed up tourism revenue, and put the spotlight on Japan’s prowess in a similar way as did the 1964 Tokyo Olympics.
+That came as a disappointment, as the games were supposed to drum up tourism revenue and put a spotlight on Japan’s prowess in a similar way as the 1964 Tokyo Olympics did.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama